-Parameter Factory value Description Frames per second 520 - RF627Smart 520 - RF627BiSmart at least 4000 - RF628 at least 1000 - RF629 at least 4000 - RF6292 The current number of profiles (frames) per second that the scanner processes and transmits.
-Exposition control Fixed Exposure control mode.
+Parameter Factory value Description Frames per second 485 - RF627Smart 520 - RF627Smart at least 4000 - RF628 at least 1000 - RF629 at least 4000 - RF6292 The current number of profiles (frames) per second that the scanner processes and transmits.
+Double frame rate (DS mode) Only for RF627Smart OFF Enable / disable the double frame rate mode: ON - Enabled, the scanner works in DS mode.
+OFF - Disabled, the scanner works in standard mode.
+Note: In this mode, the linearity of the scanner for Z is reduced from ±0.01% to ±0.02% of the measuring range for Z. Exposition control Fixed Exposure control mode.
 Possible options: Auto - Automatic exposure adjustment.
 Fixed - The exposure time is set by the user.
 Adjust - The exposure time is automatically selected by the device when the "user_sensor_exposureAdjust" parameter is set to "TRUE".
 After completing the selection, the value of this parameter will be automatically changed to "FALSE".
 2 exposures - Combining a profile from 2 frames with different exposure.
 3 exposures - Combining a profile from 3 frames with different exposure.
 Difference - (for RF627Smart only) Removing background light (such as glare from the sun and other intense light sources).
 In this mode, the profile frequency is reduced by 2 times (PPS value) relative to the frame rate of the CMOS sensor ("Frames per second" parameter).
-Exposition, us 3000 - RF627Smart 300 - RF628 1500 - RF629 The exposure time of the CMOS sensor (signal accumulation time) in microseconds, step - 1 μ s.
-The minimum value is 3 μ s, the maximum possible value depends on the frame rate, the ROI and DS modes, and is limited to 1/FPS.
-Exposures numbered 2 and 3 (located under the Exposition, us parameter) are available only in the 2 exposures and 3 exposures modes, respectively (see the Exposition control parameter).
-Note: The laser automatically turns on during the exposure time only.
+Exposition, us 3000 - RF627Smart 300 - RF628 1500 - RF629 The exposure time of the CMOS sensor (signal accumulation time) in microseconds, step - 1 $\mu$ s.
+The minimum value is 3 $\mu$ s, the maximum possible value depends on the frame rate, the ROI and DS modes, and is limited to 1/FPS.
+Exposures numbered 2 and 3 (located under the Exposition, us parameter) are available only in the 2